justinryuu/2025-election-forecast/README.md

 modified in order to only show whether the individual has achieved a Bachelor's degree or not.
 Following that, 3 binary variables are created based on *party_vote* to indicate an individual's likely votes for the Liberal, Conservative and 'Other' parties.
 Lastly, any observations with a N/A in any variable is removed.

+The newly cleaned data set contains 1923 observations and 9 variables.
+Below are the final cleaned variables from the survey data.

+*age_category*: Age bracket of the individual.
+Categorical variable.
+*gender*: Gender of the individual.
+Categorical variable.
+*current_province*: "Current Canadian province the individual resides in.
+Categorical variable.
+*party_vote*: The political party that the individual claimed they would vote for.
+Categorical variable.
+*income_family*: The total household income bracket of the individual, before taxes.
+Categorical variable.
+*education*: Whether or not the individual has completed post-secondary education.
+Binary variable.
+*vote_liberal*: Whether or not the individual is likely to vote Liberal.
+Binary variable.
+*vote_conservative*: Whether or not the individual is likely to vote Conservative.
+Binary variable.
+*vote_other*: Whether or not the individual is likely to vote NDP, Bloc, Green or other parties.
+Binary variable.